 Neil Bartlett was born in 1958.
-He grew up in Chichester, West Sussex, and now lives in Worthing and London with his partner of twenty-eight years, author and archivist James Gardiner.
+He grew up in Chichester, West Sussex, and now lives in Worthing and London with his partner of thirty-one years, author and archivist James Gardiner.

 In 1982 he set up his first company, the theatrical collective THE 1982 THEATRE COMPANY ; other early work included street performances with Simon McBurney as part of THE BEECHBUOYS, a clown act influenced by the teaching of Phillipe Gaulier.
 They appeared together at the first London International Festival of Theatre in 1981, and also (memorably) as support act to the Goth band Bauhaus at the Hammersmith Palais.

 In 1983, Bartlett worked as an administrator for gay community theatre company Consenting Adults in Public, helping to stage and tour Louise Parker Kelley’s Anti Body, the first play produced in Britain to address the AIDS crisis.
 He also created his first original theatre project, Dressing Up, a triptych depicting three centuries of London’s gay subculture, at London’s Cockpit – his first collaboration with visual artist Robin Whoitmore.

 Other early works were staged at the ICA, the Drill Hall and Battersea Arts Centre, as well as touring to arts centres (and the occasional nightclub) across the country.